yshuhan/106summer_R_language/README.md

 ## week4
 * In class

-  Statistic, Correlation, Regression, T-test, ANOVA
+  1.Statistic, Correlation, Regression, T-test, ANOVA

 * At home